What is Michigan No-Fault Law?

 Persons involved in an accident involving a car, truck, or bus will most likely be afforded no-fault coverage.
 However, owners of uninsured vehicles involved in accidents are not eligible for no-fault benefits nor are they able to recover compensation from the at-fault driver for pain and suffering type damages.Are Motorcycles Covered Under the No-Fault Act?

 A person seeking No-fault benefits in Michigan generally looks to his own insurance first for payment of benefits.
 If he/she does not have automobile insurance, the insurer next in line would be that owned by the victim’s spouse or any relatives living in the same household at the time of the accident.
 If there is still no coverage from a spouse or resident relative, the uninsured pedestrian now must seek benefits through the Michigan Assigned Claims Plan and benefits are capped at only $250,000.
 Before the new no-fault laws went into effect June 11, 2019, an uninsured pedestrian was able to obtain benefits through the striking vehicle's automobile insurance policy with lifetime benefits available for all reasonable charges incurred for reasonably necessary products, services and accommodations for an injured person's care, recovery or rehabilitation.What Kinds of Benefits Are Available Under the No Fault Act?

-These benefits can include payment of hospital and doctor bills, physical therapy, chiropractic treatment, home nursing services (professional or family provided), assistance with household chores, transportation to and from medical appoints, vehicle and home modifications, etc. Moreover, these benefits are unlimited and are payable for life as long as they are still reasonable and necessary as set forth in MCL 500.3107(1)(a).
+These benefits can include payment of hospital and doctor bills, physical therapy, chiropractic treatment, home nursing services (professional or family provided), assistance with household chores, transportation to and from medical appoints, vehicle and home modifications, etc. Prior to July 1, 2020, these benefits were unlimited and are payable for life as long as they were still reasonable and necessary as set forth in MCL 500.3107(1)(a).
 Effective July 1, 2020, insurance companies can begin offering coverages in the following amounts: $50,000 (if Medicaid recipient and household members have other auto or health insurance that would cover auto accident injuries), $250,000, $500,000 and unlimited coverage.
 Medicare beneficiaries whose household members have auto insurance or health insurance that would cover auto accident injuries can opt out of no-fault coverage altogether.

 Insurance companies in Michigan sell two kinds of polices related to medical benefits; coordinated and uncoordinated.
 If you purchased a coordinated policy and you have health insurance too, in most cases you must treat within your network and submit your medical bills to the health insurer first.
 If the health insurer does not pay or only pays a fraction, then the no-fault insurance kicks in.
 If your purchased uncoordinated coverage for a slightly higher rate, you don’t need to worry about this and you can submit your bills to the auto insurer, health insurer and sometimes both.